dfki-ric/movement_primitives/README.md

 ## Contributing

 To add new features, documentation, or fix bugs you can open a pull request.
-Directly pushing to the master branch is not allowed.
+Directly pushing to the main branch is not allowed.

 ## Examples